sashankzade/sashankzade/README.md

 </p>

 <p align="center">
-  <i>Understand the math.
-Build the thing.
-See if it actually holds up.</i>
+  <i>Understand the mechanics.
+Everyone already has an opinion on direction.</i>
 </p>